 Farms, dairies, stables, and other commercial properties involving livestock are most likely to have trouble with these pests.
 Reduced milk production and grazing problems often occur when horse fly infestations affect beef and dairy cattle.
 These disruptions make things difficult for businesses that rely on locally sourced dairy products, too.

 Are Horse Flies Dangerous?

 When a female horse fly takes a blood meal, their mouthparts act like blades to cut into the skin.
 Then, the pests lap at the pool that forms from the wound.
 A horse fly’s saliva causes pain and swelling for most people, but those with allergies may have severe reactions that require medical attention.

 In addition to livestock, dogs, cats, and other pets are targets for horse fly bites.
 Obsessive scratching and secondary infections are common.
 Herd animals can suffer significant blood loss due to horse flies and may even injure themselves in their rush to get away from the insects.
 Horses are also vulnerable to equine infectious anemia, a disease transmitted by these pests.

 How Can I Prevent a Horse Fly Infestation?

-Horse flies are difficult to control.
+Horse flies, like all flies, are difficult to control.
 The pests typically don’t land long enough for most sprays and repellents to be effective, although certain types of traps can help.
 To protect the animals on your property, keep them in clean shelters during the day and let them graze at night.
 Call Waltham Pest Services or contact us online for assistance with horse flies near your home or business.